MeroZemory/IDA-Assistant/README.md

 1. Press Alt+F1 or go to "Edit" > "Plugins" > "IDA Assistant" to open the assistant window.
 2. If this is your first time using the plugin, you'll be prompted to enter your Anthropic API key.
 3. Type your query or request in the input field and click "Send" or press Enter.
+4. The input field will be disabled during processing, and the "Send" button will change to "Cancel".
+5. To cancel the current request, click the "Cancel" button.
-4. The AI assistant will analyze your query, execute relevant commands, and provide helpful suggestions and information.
+6. The AI assistant will analyze your query, execute relevant commands, and provide helpful suggestions and information.
-5. To stop the analysis during conversation, click the "Stop" button.
+7. To stop the analysis during conversation, click the "Stop" button.
-6. To update your API key at any time, click the "Set API Key" button in the assistant window.
+8. To update your API key at any time, click the "Set API Key" button in the assistant window.
-7. Review the assistant's response in the chat history and follow the provided guidance to aid your reverse engineering process.
+9. Review the assistant's response in the chat history and follow the provided guidance to aid your reverse engineering process.
-8. Continue the conversation with the assistant as needed, refining your queries and exploring different aspects of binary analysis.
+10. Continue the conversation with the assistant as needed, refining your queries and exploring different aspects of binary analysis.

 ## Recent Updates